BrentNoorda/toy-piano/SLIDES/stupiddebugkludge.md

 I like to be in either DEBUG state (in which case I assert stuff, write a lot more log files, patch jQuery to catch invalid selectors, etc...) or !DEBUG state (to run fast).

-Since Meteor is all about blending client and server code, it seemed I ought to be able to have a single place to detect if I'm running locally (and so want DEBUG=true) or at meteor.com (with DEBUG=false).
+Since Meteor is so good about blending client and server code, it seemed I ought to be able to have a single place to detect if I'm running locally (and so want DEBUG=true) or at meteor.com (with DEBUG=false).

 ### my stupid solution